 Student Health and Wellness

-1) Laurie Coleman (MSW, RSW) is a Wellness Counsellor and Coordinator at Health and Wellness, Student Life.
+1) LAURIE COLEMAN (MSW, RSW) Wellness Counsellor and Coordinator at Health and Wellness, Student Life.
 Since 2011, she has been part of the on-location mental health team.
-She provides service Mondays – Thursdays, 9am – 5pm at 500 University Ave.
-In addition to this, she will be available for evening Clinic Hours: Bi-weekly Wednesdays 5p-7p, Health and Wellness, 2nd floor, Koffler Student Services Centre.
-She also co-leads the Grief Support Sharing Circle (LINK), Mindful Eating: Food & Mood (LINK) and Mindful Moments (LINK) on campus.
+She provides service Mondays – Thursdays, 9am – 5pm, at 500 University Ave.
+She also co-leads the Grief Support Sharing Circle, Mindful Eating: Food & Mood, and Mindful Moments on campus.